 Orange – Aggressive; creates a call to action; subscribe, buy or sell

-Pink – Romantic and feminine; used to market products to woman and young girls
+Pink – Romantic and feminine; used to market products to women and young girls

 Black – Powerful and sleek; used to market luxury products